apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Houston fugitive search: Inmate escaped, manhunt underway in Downtown**
+**Federal judge delivers first blow to Biden's protections for transgender students**

-You can read more about it [here](https://www.fox26houston.com/news/university-houston-downtown-issues-lockdown-police-action).
+You can read more about it [here](https://www.politico.com/news/2024/06/13/title-ix-blocked-louisiana-00163364).

 ## Requirements
 - Python 3.8